wjakob/nanobind/README.md

   };
   ```

-  Trampolines with a too small `size` will be caught and trigger a Python
+  Trampoline declarations with an insufficient size may eventually trigger a
-  `RuntimeError` exception with a descriptive label, e.g.
+  Python `RuntimeError` exception with a descriptive label, e.g.
   `nanobind::detail::get_trampoline('PyAnimal::what()'): the trampoline ran out
   of slots (you will need to increase the value provided to the NB_TRAMPOLINE()
   macro)!`.